RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

     1. Be able to click on these pictures.
     1. Have the game generate longer sequences of pictures that need to be clicked on in order, to make it more difficult as I progress.
     1. Nice to have: scaling difficulty, by having more or less pictures on the board.
     1. Nice to have: a scoreboard, at least for individual players.
-An all time highscore board, and a scoreboard for friends might also be nice.
 - To see my own scores, I will click on "My high scores" in the navbar.
 This will take me to a page with my highscores.
-- To see all high scores, I will click on "Alltime high scores" in the navbar.
-This will take me to a page with alltime highscores.
-- To see the scoreboard for me and my friends, I will click on "High scores with friends."
-This will take me to a page with my friends' and my highscores.

     - Screenshots related to this user story: